Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Solving thermodynamics issues with chemical potential

-as expected, such pressure appears to be negative, we have considered $p=0$.
+as expected, such pressure appears to be negative for accelerated expansion, we have considered $p=0$.
 Similarly to the case studied previously, we can write the following expression for the entropy of the created matter sector

-which represents the generalization of Eq. (\ref{eq:last1}) when $\mu \neq 0$ and must be constant.
-It is worthy to mention that in this case the chemical potential plays a relevant role to maintain the positivity of the entropy, i.e., for an accelerated universe the conditions $\mu > 3H^{2}$ and $q > -5/2$ are sufficient to fulfill such condition, for this cosmological scenario the phantom regime is allowed as well as quintessence.
-However, the value $q=-1$ is excluded, in this case the entropy is negative.
+which represents the generalization of Eq. (\ref{eq:last1}) when $\mu \neq 0$.
+It is worthy to mention that in this case due to the presence of chemical potential the positivity of the entropy can be maintained relaxing the condition on the value of the deceleration parameter, i.e., for an accelerated Universe the conditions $\mu > 3H^{2}$ and $q > -5/2$ are sufficient, for this cosmological scheme the phantom regime is allowed as well as quintessence.
+However, the value $q=-1$ (which represents a dark energy modeled by a cosmological constant) is excluded at present time, note that in such case the entropy is negative for $\mu > 3H^{2}$.

-The exclusion of the value $q=-1$ is consistent if we appeal to the conditions that must be satisfied by the area of the apparent horizon in order to reach the thermal equilibrium at late times ($z\rightarrow-1$), such conditions are $A'\geq 0$ at any time and $A'' \leq 0$ at late times, where the prime denotes derivatives with respect to the scale factor.
-If we calculate the derivatives of the area given in the entropy Eq. \ref{eq:app} we obtain, $A' = 2A[(1+q)/a]$ and $A''=2A[2((1+q)/a)^{2}-(1+q)/a^{2}+q'/a]$, then the condition $q\rightarrow-1$ for an evolving deceleration parameter is possible only at late times together with $q'<0$, these conditions for the area of the apparent horizon were discussed in detail in Ref. \cite{second}.
+The exclusion of the value $q=-1$ at present time is consistent if we appeal to the conditions that must be satisfied by the area of the apparent horizon in order to reach the thermal equilibrium at the far future ($z\rightarrow-1$ or $t\rightarrow \infty$), such conditions are $A'\geq 0$ at any time and $A'' \leq 0$ at late times, where the prime denotes derivatives with respect to the scale factor.
+If we calculate the derivatives of the area given in the entropy Eq. \ref{eq:app} we obtain, $A' = 2A[(1+q)/a]$ and $A''=2A[2((1+q)/a)^{2}-(1+q)/a^{2}+q'/a]$, then the condition $q\rightarrow-1$ for an evolving deceleration parameter is possible only at late times together with $q'<0$, these conditions for the area of the apparent horizon were discussed in detail in Ref. \cite{second}.\\

 The generalized form of Eq. (\ref{eq:imposed}) with $\mu \neq 0$ is given by

 As in the previous section, the source term is also related to the deceleration parameter (see Eq. (\ref{eq:gammaq})), in this case we have